damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/markdown-guide/index.html.md

 </div>
 </div>

-_**Note:** in case you don't have all formats recommended by w3schools, you can use just one of them, but your video most likely won't be supported in all devices and browsers.
+_**Note:** in case you don't have all formats recommended by **w3schools**, you can use just one of them, but your video most likely won't be supported in all devices and browsers.
 The video above (`.mp4` only) works on Mozilla Firefox for OS X, Android and Windows, and on Chrome for Android and for Windows.
 Does not work on Chrome for OS X and iOS, neither on Safari.
-The best option for most cases is using YouTube or Vimeo._
+The best option for most cases is using YouTube or Vimeo embed videos in `<iframe>` tags._

 ----